rverdam/Flow.Launcher.Plugin.Karakeep/README.md

 ## Author

-Hoarder Plugin is developed by Robert Verdam.
-You can find more about this plugin and contribute to its development on [GitHub](https://github.com/rverdam/Flow.Launcher.Plugin.Hoarder).
+Karakeep Plugin is developed by Robert Verdam.
+You can find more about this plugin and contribute to its development on [GitHub](https://github.com/rverdam/Flow.Launcher.Plugin.Karakeep).

 ## License